dhenwood/endpointRedial/README.md

 # endpointRedial
-This python script can be used to redial an endpoint back into a meeting
+This python script can be used to redial an endpoint back into a meeting.
+It's main use case is for '_always on_' meetings where endpoints remain on a video bridge indefinately.
+Currently platforms such as Webex have a maximum meeting duration of 12hrs, at which time, all endpoints drop off.
+This script can be run at times such as every 11hrs and momentarily disconnect the call, before dialling back in.